-ACAP is particularly pleased to have been able to collaborate with Artists & Biologists Unite for Nature (ABUN) on its 30th Project for the duration of January and February in 2020.
-The project’s task was to paint and draw the world’s 22 species of albatrosses that could then be used as online images to help raise awareness of the inaugural World Albatross Day on 19 June.
+ACAP is particularly pleased to have been able to collaborate with Artists & Biologists Unite for Nature (ABUN) on its 30th and 35th Projects for the duration of January and February in 2020 and again in the same months in 2021.
+The projects' tasks were first to paint and draw the world’s 22 species of albatrosses that could then be used as online images to help raise awareness of the inaugural World Albatross Day on 19 June, and then to follow up a year later with paintings of the nine ACAP-listed petrels and shearwaters in a project entitled "Painting Petrels in Peril".

 Artists & Biologists Unite for Nature was founded by Brazilian-based Kitty Harvill and Christoph Hrdina in 2016.
-ABUN is a collection of nature and wildlife artists, serving the conservation community with their images for use in promoting awareness.
-Kitty writes to ACAP Latest News “We range from beginners and hobby artists, children and adults to seasoned professionals, joined together by our love of nature and desire to be of service to that cause, the process of creating art and the respect for all artistic expressions produced in the group.”
+ABUN is a collection of nature and wildlife artists who serve the conservation community with their images for use in promoting awareness.
+Kitty writes to ACAP Latest News: “We range from beginners and hobby artists, children and adults to seasoned professionals, joined together by our love of nature and desire to be of service to that cause, the process of creating art and the respect for all artistic expressions produced in the group.”

 Read more about how ABUN operates here.

-With grateful thanks to Kitty Harvill, all the ABUN artists and to the many photographers who have generously allowed their work to be used by ACAP in the service of albatross conservation.
+With grateful thanks to Kitty Harvill, all the ABUN artists and to the many photographers who have generously allowed their work to be used by ACAP in the service of the conservation of albatrosses and petrels.